What should I do if I need help after business hours?

-All CAPS records are confidential.
-No information about any student goes on any academic record.
+All CAPS records are confidential and are not part of a student's academic record.
 No information is released to an outside party (even parents) without the student's explicit written authorization.
 Exceptions to confidentiality include information about child abuse, serious risk to human life, and court orders.

 How long will I have to wait to be seen?

-Generally, students can be seen within a week of the time they call or come by to schedule an appointment.
-This will vary by time of year--at times of high demand (midterms until finals) it is conceivable that the wait may be longer, but at low volume times (the early part of each semester) the wait time may be shorter.
+Generally, students can be seen the same day they walk in.
+This will vary by time of year--at times of high demand (midterms until finals) it is conceivable that the wait may be longer.
 Every effort is made to accommodate students as quickly as possible.

 Does CAPS provide medication consultation?

-CAPS psychiatrists are available to provide medication consultation, evaluation and management.
-If you or your counselor feel that medication may be helpful to your situation, an appointment for a consultation with a psychiatrist can be arranged.
-This meeting will allow the student and the psychiatrist an opportunity to explore the appropriateness of medication and discuss any other medical concerns that may be present.
+CAPS psychiatrists are available to provide medication consultation, evaluation, and management for students who are engaged in individual therapy at CAPS.
+If you or your CAPS counselor feel that medication may be helpful to your situation, an appointment for a consultation with a psychiatrist can be arranged.
+This meeting will allow the student and the psychiatrist an opportunity to discuss the appropriateness of medication and discuss any other medical concerns that may be present.